gsbdarc/intro_to_yens_2024/docs/advanced_shell/advanced_shell.md

 ---

-### 6. Process Management and Job Control
+### 5. Process Management and Job Control

-Understanding how to manage and control processes is critical in multi-tasking environments.
+When working on the command line, especially when running scripts or remote sessions, it’s important to understand how to manage processes.

 - **View running processes**: `ps aux` shows all running processes.
 - **Kill a process**: `kill [PID]` terminates a process with a specific PID.